Austin Meadows Player Props: Tigers vs. Rays

 - Meadows hit .250 with six doubles, two triples and 16 walks.

-- He did not hit a home run last year in the 36 games he logged a plate appearance in.
+- He did not hit a home run last year in the 36 games he appeared in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.